Now the general form of any second-order difference equation is:

 ![\[(w+2)(w+3) = 0.\]](https://appassets.softecksblog.in/engineering_mathematics/assets/em2/8_files/image030.webp)

-Thus the values of will be
+Thus the values of

 .